Description of the imageWelcome to The Second DISPLACE Challenge @Interspeech 2024 Description of the image

 Apoorva Kulkarni

-Intern at Leap Lab, Institute of Science, Bangalore, India
+Intern at Leap Lab, Indian Institute of Science, Bangalore, India

 Udyat Jain

-Intern at Leap Lab, Institute of Science, Bangalore, India
+Intern at Leap Lab, Indian Institute of Science, Bangalore, India

 Pradyoth Hegde,